skywalkerzhai/weizhai.github.io/_pages/about.md

 ======
 * Ph.D. in Urban and Regional Planning, University of Florida, 2021 May
 * M.Eng. in Computer Engineering, University of Florida, 2020 May
-* M.Eng. in Urban Planning, Tsinghua University, 2017 June
+* Master of City Planning, Tsinghua University, 2017 June
 * B.Eng. in Urban Planning, Hunan University, 2015 June

 Work experience